chase-moskal/xiome/legal.md

 - delete the data

 we may, without notice or reason:
-- shut down any service
+- shut down or delete any service or software
 - ban or delete any user or community
 - delete any content any user has posted
 - change pricing or fees
 - change policies or terms of service

-there are also some rules:
+there are also some rules about submitting or posting to xiome:
 - never spam
 - never submit or post personally identifiable information about anybody
 - never submit or post anything illegal, like threats of violence, underage porn